 Collective Trauma & the Pandemic

-However, technology has also afforded us the opportunity to connect with virtually anyone we choose.
-This has allowed us to connect with others during social distancing, to educate others about the coronavirus and its impact, and to express our fears, outrage, or even our humor about any dynamic of the pandemic.
-We can use technology to remind each other that we are not alone.
-Togetherness makes the difficult times bearable.
+However, technology lets us connect with virtually anyone, allowing us to socialize while distancing, educate others about the coronavirus, and express our fears, outrage, or humor about the pandemic dynamic.
+We can use technology to remind each other we are not alone.
+Togetherness makes difficult times bearable.

 The Long-Term Effects of Collective Trauma

-Shared traumatic experiences can impact people and communities in many ways.
-This impact is not always felt evenly across the individuals within the group, meaning that the same traumatic event may, and often does, impact one person more severely than another person.
+Collective and shared trauma can impact people and communities in many ways.
+These effects are not always felt evenly across the group, meaning the same traumatic event may influence one person more severely than another.
+Societal trauma can leave many struggling with mental health, generational challenges, or relationship problems.

 “Besides the emotional and psychological impact of such events on individuals, collective traumas often fundamentally alter the way that people relate to one another.
 Communities may have to adjust to a new way of life and, at times, forge a new social identity.
 In some cases, violence and suffering may become ingrained in communities’ identities; in others, community members may try to understand the origin of harmful events and advocate for accountability, education and public policies to ensure they do not happen again.”8 – Liana Tuller, PhD, Research Fellow at the Brudnick Center on Violence and Conflict at Northeastern University